tarao/bundle-el/README.md

 ### Install some package and configure it

-You can write configurations after the package name.
+You can write initialization code after the package name.
 ```lisp
 (bundle anything
   (global-set-key (kbd "C-x b") #'anything-for-files))
 ```

+You can provide multiple initialization code for a single package by writing `bundle` macro call may times.
+Each initialization code is evaluated when the corresponding `bundle` macro call is evaluated.

-Configurations are automatically compiled when they are evaluated for the first time (after you modified the file enclosing the configurations).
-The configurations are saved to a file in `bundle-init-directory` together with a compiled version.
+Initialization code is automatically compiled when they are evaluated for the first time (after you modified the file enclosing the code) if `bundle-byte-compile` is non-nil.
+The initialization code is saved to a file in `bundle-init-directory` together with a compiled version.

 Note that you should not call functions or refer to variables defined in the package if the package is going to be autoloaded.
 In such